flamestream/dbm-modder/README.md

 By default, the script will look for the addon files at the default install location of Windows 7+ (typically `C:\Users\Public\Games\World of Warcraft\Interface\Addons`).
 If your `Addons` folder is not found there, the configuration file should be modified for your environment.

+**IMPORTANT NOTE:** Your changes will be lost as soon as you update/replace DBM.
+To restore your changes, simply run the script again.

 ### Config File Format

 The configuration file is in [JSON format](http://www.json.org/).
 Here is a documented sample.